-- Misconduct in the Union is dealt with in the following ways depending on the individual concerned: - 1.
-Misconduct, negligence or failure to maintain the confidence of the Council by Officers of the Union and others holding elected or unpaid appointed office in any part of the Union or misconduct by members of the Court may be dealt with by the Council, its committees or the Court under Regulations; this may include censure, suspension or dismissal.
-Those holding sabbatical office or otherwise deriving employment from office may only be finally dismissed by the Trustee Board.

-- Misconduct by any member or officer of the Union or staff may by dealt with by or under the authority of the Trustee Board. - Misconduct by students of a non-academic nature shall be dealt with by the Union under Union policy approved by the Imperial College Council, which forms part of the College Code of Discipline for students. - Misconduct by Associate or Life Members shall be dealt with under Union policy, which may include their expulsion from the Union. - Misconduct by Union staff shall be dealt with by the President and Union General Manager through the line management structure, under policy established by or under the authority of the Trustee Board. - Regulations may provide that a person dismissed from office or guilty of misconduct in an election or referendum may be prohibited from election or appointment to that or any other office.
+- 1. Misconduct in the Union is dealt with in the following ways depending on the individual concerned (refer to Union Disciplinary Policy and Regulation 7): - Misconduct, negligence or failure to maintain the confidence of the Council by Officers of the Union and others holding elected or unpaid appointed office in any part of the Union or misconduct by members of the Court may be dealt with by the Council, its committees or the Court under Regulations; this may include censure, suspension or dismissal.
+Those holding sabbatical office or otherwise deriving employment from office may only be finally dismissed by the Trustee Board. - 2.
+Misconduct by any member or officer of the Union or staff may by dealt with by or under the authority of the Trustee Board. - 3.
+Misconduct by students of a non-academic nature shall be dealt with by the Union under Union policy approved by the Imperial College Council, which forms part of the College Code of Discipline for students. - 4.
+Misconduct by Associate or Life Members shall be dealt with under Union policy, which may include their expulsion from the Union. - 5.
+Misconduct by Union staff shall be dealt with by the President and Union Operations Manager through the line management structure, under policy established by or under the authority of the Trustee Board. - Regulations may provide that a person dismissed from office or guilty of misconduct in an election or referendum may be prohibited from election or appointment to that or any other office. - 2.3.
+Anyone found guilty of misconduct may appeal to the Court,

-18. Policy and reserved matters
+19. Policy and reserved matters

-- Resolutions of the Trustee Board shall be reserved matters and binding upon the whole Union, subject to this Constitution and its Regulations. - 2.
+- 1. Resolutions of the Trustee Board shall be reserved matters and binding upon the whole Union, subject to this Constitution and its Regulations. - 2.
 Policy of the Union shall be determined by Council and referenda. - 3.
-The Executive Committee may determine operational policy when authorised by the Council in support of a particular Union policy. - 4.
+The Executive Committee may determine operational policy.y when authorised by the Council in support of a particular Union policy. - 4.
 Union policy and operational policy is binding on the whole Union. - 5.
 The President shall maintain a record of all reserved matters, Union policy, operational policy and Court determinations in force and ensure it is available to any member of the Union. - 6.
 Union policy (except the Disciplinary Policy), and policy approved by any standing committee with the authority to do so shall be valid for the remainder of the academic year in which it was adopted and the next three academic years.
-The President or relevant committee chair should re-present the policy with amendments as appropriate before it lapses, and the Council or committee may vote on whether to continue the policy for the next three academic years.
+The President or relevant committee chair should represent the policy with amendments as appropriate before it lapses, and the Council or committee may vote on whether to continue the policy for the next three academic years.

-19. Interpretation
+20. Interpretation